onurtuncer/Combustion_HW0/README.md

 cp [J/kg-K]= 1077.33
 T_ad [K]   = 2225.52
 ```

-Congragulations, you are all set!..
+Congragulations, you are all set!

 Note: Always build your executables with "Release" configuration since your ***CANTERA*** installation is built only with this configuration.
-If you try other configurations (e.g. "Debug" or "ReleaseWithDebugInfo") you will get linker errors!
+If you try other configurations (e.g. "Debug" or "ReleaseWithDebugInfo") you will get linker errors!..

 ---